CodeBullet-Community/BulletBot/docs/Setup-Guides/Production/Linux-Prod-Setup-Guide.md

 6. Stop and exit script
 ```

-*The layout may look different to how it actually looks, depending on what version of BulletBot you are running.*
+!!! info
+    For a more in-depth look on how BulletBot is updated, can be read in the [In-Depth Explanations](/In-Depth-Explanations/#downloading-and-updating-bulletbot) wiki.

 ## Other Information